Schneider’s Bakery at 157 Main Street in Cooperstown, NY

 Pete’s Famous Restaurant at 34 East Market Street in Rhinebeck, NY

-I had a sudden craving for a Turkey Club sandwich and the restaurant did not disappoint.
+For the entree, I love getting the Turkey Club sandwich and the restaurant did not disappoint.
 The sandwich was layered with freshly roasted turkey, juicy tomatoes, crisp lettuce and crisp bacon lathered with mayo on toasted white bread.
 It was a nice combination of flavors and tastes and the fries just came out of the fryer.

 It was nice to sit outside on a sunny afternoon and watch people walk by.
 It made it almost seem like there wasn’t a global pandemic going on.
 I am not too sure how long all of this will last but for that afternoon everything felt okay.